A one stop guide to General Paediatric registrar positions in Victoria

 • 2 rosters include 6 months of Paediatric Intensive Care (PICU)

-• 4 rosters include 6 months of Psychiatry
+• Some rosters include 6 months of Psychiatry which will meet D&P time requirements

 • Other rosters contain 3 monthly rotations to combinations of general medical and specialty medical units, Neonatal Intensive Care (NICU), and Paediatric Emergency (ED)